Migrating from JinjaX to Jx

 Why this is better:

-- No Namespace Pollution: You control the names.
-A deeply nested
+• No Namespace Pollution: You control the names.
+A deeply nested common/forms/inputs/text-input.jinja can be imported as simply TextInput

-- Future IDE Support: Your editor could autocomplete imports, jump to definitions, and aid in refactoring
+• Better IDE Support: Your editor can autocomplete imports, jump to definitions, and aid in refactoring

 Note on file naming: Component files can use any naming convention you prefer (kebab-case, snake_case, PascalCase).
 Only the import alias (the as ComponentName part) must be PascalCase to distinguish components from HTML tags.